 The vision for the annual ICRC Conference remains consistent with its origin.
 The priorities remain to keep the conference as a conversational forum, to sustain a climate for personal interaction, to feature leading professionals and top scholars, and to provide information and new ideas that are useful and meaningful to conference participants.

 The International Crisis & Risk Communication (ICRC) Conference is held annually on the University of Central Florida campus.
 The information provided is valuable and the networking opportunities are abundant.
-In the year of COVID-19, our 2020-2021 conference will be hosted virtually between March 8-10, 2021.
+Our 2022 conference will be hosted at the Marriott Orlando Downtown between March 7-9, 2022.